Healthcare in South Korea: Hospitals

 The number of hospital beds per 1000 population is 10, well above the OECD countries' average of 5.
 According to Mark Britnell hospitals dominate the health system.
 94% of hospitals (88% of beds) are privately owned.
 30 of the 43 tertiary hospitals are run by private universities.
-10 more are run by publicly-owned universities.
+10 more are run by publicly owned universities.
 Payment is made on a fee-for-service basis.
 There is no direct government subsidy for hospitals.
 This encourages hospitals to expand and discourages community services.

 The Korea International Medical Association has been formed to encourage medical tourism.
 Nearly 400,000 medical tourists visited South Korea in 2013, a number which was projected to rise to 1 million by 2020.
 Compared to procedures done in the US, patients can save between 30 and 85% if they have the treatment in South Korea.
 It has been reported that some Korean hospitals charge foreign patients more than local patients due to customized service such as translation and airport pickup.
 As a result, some medical tourists have complained that this is unfair.

-Problems

-South Korea's healthcare system faces a number of challenges, including health disparities between urban and rural areas, a lack of well-established primary care systems, an aging population that is likely to bring a higher burden of chronic diseases, overcrowding in hospitals and long wait times for appointments, and inadequate vaccination programmes.
-The South Korean government has failed to adequately address health disparities between urban and rural areas.
-Rural dwellers have a disproportionately greater burden of frailty and aging-related health conditions than those in urban communities.
-This is due to a number of factors, including the lack of access to private medical facilities in rural areas.
-The South Korean government has failed to provide adequate working conditions to physicians to address health disparities.
-The failure of the government have sparked opposition from medical workers, leading to strikes and public debate.
-The medical policy not to give adequate payment and working condition to medical workers caused shortage of medical workers in some specialities.